 A wine cellar’s owner makes a significant investment in their wine storage room.
 This, however, is often dwarfed by their investment in the wine collection it houses.
 It is for this reason that servicing the system should not be a question, it should be a must.

 Sadly it is not uncommon for owners to come to this realization only after their first outage.

 Commercial vs. Residential Servicing Considerations

 All of these considerations are equally important for residential and well as commercial applications.
-Commercial installations have can the added issue of larger inventories and sales potentially being negatively affected in the case of a failure.
-Also there can be further liabilities as, in a lot of commercial storage facilities other people’s inventory’s are sometimes stored.
+Commercial installations have the added issue of larger inventories (and sales) being negatively affected in the case of a failure.
+Also, there can be further liabilities as many commercial storage facilities store other people’s inventory as well as their own.